FailAcademy/learning/web-dev-foundation/_slides/01-html-css/01-intro-to-html-slides.md

 # One Folder = One Site

-Before long, you're going to want to add additional pages to your site, or other files like images.
+Before long, you're going to want to add additional pages to your site, or other files (like images).

 To keep all of those HTML files and your other webpage assets organized, you'll want to set up a folder somewhere on your computer.

-We call this the **Root Folder** of your project.
+We call this the **root folder** of your project.
 You can name it anything you'd like and it can contain any number of sub‐folders to further organize your files.

 ---
 class: center, middle